dem3trio/wakeonlan-php/README.md

-Wake on lan
+Wake on lan PHP
 ========================

-Aplicación despertar equipos en la red.
+A very simple wake on lan web application using Symfony2 and Sonata

+download this repo, execute a ```composer install``` and enjoy ;)